Transfer Application Requirements

 Give school personnel ample time to complete and send the forms prior to the March 15 application deadline.
-It is your responsibility to ensure that we receive official copies of all transcripts.
+It is your responsibility to ensure that we receive official copies of all college transcripts.

 The primary criterion for admission to Stanford is academic excellence.
 We seek evidence of your preparation and potential to succeed in your academic record.
 Your college transcript should reflect that you have taken a rigorous and balanced curriculum.
 There are no required courses for admission to Stanford.
-If you have attended college for more than one year, we expect that you have begun to focus in a potential major area of study.
+If you have attended college for more than one year, we expect that you have begun to focus on a potential major area of study.